 View of Lawther Hall from the southeast, 1956.

 In 1970 Lawther Hall experimented with a limited closed door visitation policy.
 Many residents appreciated the beginnings of more liberal living arrangements in the hall.
 In 1979 Lawther Hall residents voted overwhelmingly in favor of a 24-hour visitation policy.

 Paul Dunbar speaks to a group in a Lawther Hall lounge, 1992-1993.

 Over the years rumors have circulated about ghosts in Lawther Hall, especially in the top floor.
 In the best known version, "Augie" is thought to live in the attic and haunt the hall with noises and strange appearances.
 Especially during the 1980s and early 1990s, residents recounted a number of instances in which they believed that they had encounted evidence of Augie's presence.
 At times, campus ghost hunters actually annoyed residents with their activities.
 For many years, until safety regulations prohibited the practice, the women in Lawther Hall prepared a haunted house in the attic to entertain and scare visitors at Halloween.

 At this point Lawther Hall has served as a residence hall for over sixty years.
 It has undergone significant repairs and renovations, such as a new roof and new windows, but it may, at some point, require a thorough renovation.

-Compiled by Library Assistant Susan Witthoft and volunteer Julie Peterson; edited by University Archivist Gerald L. Peterson, July 1996; substantially revised by Gerald L. Peterson, with research assistance by Katherine Meyer and scanning by Gail Briddle, February 2004; last updated, August 7, 2014 (GP).
+Compiled by Library Assistant Susan Witthoft and volunteer Julie Peterson; edited by University Archivist Gerald L. Peterson, July 1996; substantially revised by Gerald L. Peterson, with research assistance by Student Assistant Katherine Meyer and scanning by Library Assistant Gail Briddle, February 2004; last updated, August 7, 2014 (GP).